Australian RV rules

 Aggregate Trailer Mass (ATM)

 This is an obligatory rating set by the trailer maker.
 It is its maximum legally allowable laden weight when standing on a level surface.
 It includes the weight carried by the tow bar of the towing vehicle.
-For caravans and camper trailers, the ATM includes personal effects but there is no legally obligatory allowance – only an industry recommendation.
-That (in 2018) is 250 kg (550 lb) for single axle caravans and 330-450 kg for two-axle caravans.
-Custom-made caravans, however, usually have more and the amount desired should be pre-agreed and included in the purchase contract.
+For travel trailers and camper trailers, the ATM includes personal effects but there is no legally obligatory allowance – only an industry recommendation.
+That (in 2018) is 250 kg (550 lb) for single axle travel trailers and 330-450 kg for two-axle travel trailers.
+Custom-made travel trailers, however, usually have more and the amount desired should be pre-agreed and included in the purchase contract.

 Pic: courtesy of caravanbuyersguide.com.au